 Much has changed over the past two decades.
 When I started out in film, even having my own darkroom, I had to adapt to the huge change to digital.
 The next big change has been the social media explosion, which still daunts me!
 The time spent on social media can distract from the most important aspect of work which is doing it!
 Creating albums, editing weddings and portraits, designing framing layouts and photography itself takes priority -oh my family too!

-I’m proud to be a recommended photographer at some of the leading wedding venues such as Notley Abbey, Botleys Mansion, Cain Manor, Stowe House and Chenies Manor.
-I’m in an unusual position as we also have a family wedding venue, Monkton Barn in Marlow as well as Court Garden House also in Marlow, which my husband and his team runs and I regularly photograph weddings and events there too.
-Our lives are very much about people celebrating and having fun and I’m happy about that!
+I’m a recommended photographer at wedding venues such as Notley Abbey, Botleys Mansion, Cain Manor, Stowe House and Chenies Manor.
+I’m also in an unusual position as we also have a family wedding venue, Monkton Barn in Marlow which my husband and his team runs.
+I regularly photograph weddings and events there too.

 I offer a range of styles and finishes and it’s your choice how much or little you wish to invest in your album.
 Choose from traditional matted albums to contemporary edge to edge printed albums, often called storybook or magazine style.
 I design each album myself and always provide a PDF layout for approval so that it’s exactly as you would wish.

 Here are a few images of my albums…..